F5Networks/f5-cloud-failover-extension/docs/userguide/aws.rst

 :fonticon:`fa fa-download` :download:`aws-as3-across-az.json <../../examples/toolchain/as3/aws-as3-across-az.json>`

-NOTE: Beginning CFE version 1.9.0.
-Virtual Addresses or services are no longer required to be in Traffic Group None and can be placed in Traffic Group 1.
+..
+Note: Beginning with CFE version 1.9.0., Virtual Addresses or services are no longer required to be in Traffic Group None and can be placed in Traffic Group 1.

 .. _aws-custom-cert: